belladoreai/llama-tokenizer-js/README.md

 ## Import

-Option 1: Install as an npm package and import as ES6 module
+Recommended way: Install as an npm package and import as ES6 module

 ```
 npm install llama-tokenizer-js